microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 # Template Store Integration

-This how-to-guide shows you how to configure the template store for the FHIR Converter service in Azure.
+This how-to-guide shows you how to configure the template store for the FHIR converter service in Azure.
 This is needed to support the ability to use custom Liquid templates for your conversion requests.

 The service currently supports the integration with Storage Accounts to pull custom templates hosted within the blob container.

-If you are using the quickstart deployment options, your FHIR Converter service will be automatically configured to pull templates from a newly created Storage Account by specifying (**TODO** insert instructions and link).
+If you are using the quickstart deployment options, your FHIR converter service will be automatically configured to pull templates from a newly created Storage Account by specifying (**TODO** insert instructions and link).

 Alternatively, to configure a pre-existing storage account, follow the steps in this document.